Easy tongue workout may cut choking risk in seniors

 Summary

-This study tested a simple, home-based tongue exercise (pressing the tongue against the roof of the mouth) in 17 older adults with swallowing problems.
-The goal was to see if it could strengthen swallowing muscles and reduce the risk of food or liquid going into the airway.
+This study tested a home-based tongue exercise (pressing the tongue against the roof of the mouth) in 17 older adults with swallowing problems.
+The goal was to see if this simple exercise could strengthen swallowing muscles and reduce the risk of food or liquid entering the airway.
 Participants did the exercise 5 times a week for 8 weeks, with help from a caregiver.
-The results suggest this easy exercise may be a helpful addition to standard care.
+The study compared them to a group receiving standard hospital therapy.

 Get updates